-Yes, changing your wordpress theme will affect your SEO, potentially to a large extent.
-Your theme affects design, site speed, content format, and structured data, all important factors for SEO.
-However, there are ways to maintain or even improve your ranking after changing the subject.
-As a general rule, your Wordpress theme can greatly affect your SEO positioning.
+Does changing your WordPress theme affect your SEO?
+The answer is yes, and it can have a significant impact.
+Your theme affects design, site speed, content format, and structured data, all of which are important factors for SEO.
+But don't worry - there are ways to maintain or even improve your ranking after changing the subject.
+In general, your WordPress theme can have a major effect on your SEO positioning.

-Topics can affect factors important to SEO, such as the stability, speed, content, metadata, and indexing of your website.
-However, when done right, changing the subject can maintain or even improve your SEO rankings.
-Most WordPress themes, if coded correctly, will automatically assign the title of your page or post as an H1 header.
-You can then set other headers (H2, H3, H4, etc.) When it comes to the images you include in your posts, you can also consider enabling the use of large images for Google Discover.
+It can influence factors such as stability, speed, content, metadata, and indexing of your website.
+However, when done correctly, changing the theme can maintain or even improve your SEO rankings.
+Most WordPress themes are coded in such a way that they automatically assign the title of your page or post as an H1 header.
+You can then set other headers (H2, H3, H4, etc.) When it comes to images in your posts, you can also consider enabling the use of large images for Google Discover.

-Statistics show that this increases CTR, duration of page views, and user satisfaction.
+Statistics show that this increases CTR (click-through rate), duration of page views, and user satisfaction.
 To use large images, you'll need to sign up for the Google program using this form.
 Adding additional languages to your site can be a game-changer for WordPress SEO and traffic.
 Neil Patel experimented with this and saw a 47 percent increase in traffic after translating his site into 82 languages.